 For the writing portions of the Reasoning through Language Arts (RLA) test, you'll find some terrific instruction and examples on The Five Paragraph Essay Wizard.

 To brush up on basic math skills, try Khan Academy.
 Registration is free and optional, but it enables you to keep track of your progress with the online lessons and practice.

 #5 Where do I take the GED tests?

 You can only take the the tests IN PERSON at an ACE-approved testing center.
 There are more than 3,400 testing centers around the country.
-Check the ACE GED testing center locator to find the one closest to you.
+Check with your local Adult Education program to find the one closest to you.